 Improved Resource Allocation

 Specialization promotes the efficient allocation of resources.
-By focusing on areas where they have a comparative advantage, individuals and firms can utilize resources more effectively.
+By focusing on areas where they have a comparative advantage, individuals and firms can apply resources more effectively.
 This reduces waste and ensures that resources are directed towards their most productive uses.

 Facilitation of Trade and Globalization